pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - No, and you also get wound, sign it non the sheet.

-Alice - Ok, but I think that Anne has demostrated to all the group that she care about them; I should remove the "Betray 1" harm.
+Alice - Ok, but I think that Anne has demonstrated to all the group that she care about them; I should remove the "Betray 1" harm.

 Scenarist - I fully agree!
 ```

  __Taking an advantages__ - when you are doing something to make a future
-action more simple or probable to succed, explicitely said what action or kind
+action more simple or probable to succeed, explicitly said what action or kind
 of actions you are trying to favor, and you have to roll.
 - On Success write a +2 bonus on the character sheet; take also a short note of
   the action or kind of actions you are trying to favor.
 If you have to roll
 for that action, you can add a +2 to the roll and then delete the bonus.

 ```
-Alice - Anne tryes to go on the roof, to get a better view of the situation.
+Alice - Anne tries to go on the roof, to get a better view of the situation.
 In this way we can get some advantages on check about shooting, or escaping.

 Scenarist - ok, there are enemies keeping the house under control, so make a roll.